understanding-astro/understanding-astro-book/ch3.md

 ## A brief history of how we got here

-Let’s peep into the past and explore several application rendering techniques.
+To ensure the coming technical implementation is built on a solid understanding, let’s peep into the past and explore the several application rendering techniques we may employ on a frontend application.

 It is essential to note that this isn’t an exhaustive guide to front-end application rendering.
 However, we’ll learn enough to understand and appreciate the component islands architecture.